Sienci-Labs/Resources/gsender/gs-additional-features.md

 1. At the end you'll be told how square your machine is and whether you need to take action to adjust it further or if it's close enough that you can leave it.
 The squaring tool also keeps an eye out for if your steps/mm (axis travel resolution) are off and can adjust those too.
   ![](/_images/_gsender/_features/_tools/gs_fe_to_xysquaring4.jpg){.aligncenter .size-medium}

+You can also try watching how this process works in this <a href="https://youtu.be/CCpb70ypulY" target="_blank" rel="noreferrer noopener">user-made video by SparksTech</a>!

 ### Movement Tuning

 Another **Software Wizard** (step by step guide) found in the **Tool tab**.
 This one is designed to help fine tune how much your motors turn to improve the accuracy of your machine movements.
 This is done through modifying the EEPROM settings stored on your CNC.
 You can tune the X, Y and Z axes individually.